kvellian/sql_vs_functions/README.md

 ## How do the Runtimes Compare in Part 1?

 This plot below displays runtime comparisons across various database population techniques.
 It uses log scale to visualize the data better.

 Based on the observations, inserting data from the web (1B) has a higher runtime compared to inserting data from a TXT file (1C).

-Writing data from the web to a TXT file (1A) has the second highest runtime.
+Writing data from the web to a TXT file (1A) has the second-highest runtime.

 In these particular tests, inserting data from a TXT file through batches (1D) has the fastest runtime.
 This could be due to the nature of how memory loads onto a computer.

-Although the difference between tests 1C and 1D are small, this difference could make an impact on a much larger amount of data.
+Although the difference between tests 1C and 1D is small, this difference could make an impact on a much larger amount of data.

 <img src="assets/img/1E_plot_runtime_populate.png" alt="plot_runtime_populate">